Joseph Rowntree Memorial Library

 Joseph Rowntree started a library for employees in 1885, one of three libraries he helped to establish in the city.
 The Joseph Rowntree Memorial Library was planned as a memorial to Joseph after his death in 1925 and it opened in 1927.

 At the library’s opening ceremony, Joseph’s son Benjamin Seebohm Rowntree remarked that there could not be a more fitting memorial to his father’s memory.
-He said it combined things of his father cared about deeply: reading, recreation, and fellowship.
-The library was designed as a place that workers could find refuge from care and worry: Joseph’s nephew, Arnold Rowntree, described it as a ‘temple of peace’.
+He said it combined things his father cared about deeply: reading, recreation, and fellowship.
+The library was designed as a place where workers could find refuge from care and worry: Joseph’s nephew, Arnold Rowntree, described it as a ‘temple of peace’.
 The Vice-Chairman of the company’s Central Works Council said that he felt that the building’s architect had captured something of Joseph Rowntree’s spirit: the outside was ‘quiet and unassuming’, but the inside was ‘full of light’.

 The library was designed by the architect Colin Rowntree and is a Grade II listed building.
 It’s a complete example of an Arts and Crafts building which retains a large number of original fittings and fixtures of high quality, including wooden panelling, fitted bookcases and magazine racks.
 For more information on the architectural significance of the building, you can download the Desk-Based Assessment on this page completed in 2017 by Christopher Berriman, a Masters student in Cultural Heritage Management at the University of York.